KiltedCode/khandaria-campaign/sessions/2020/2020-06-18-fact-finding.md

 # July 18, 2020 - Fact Finding

-Decide we want to work on scrying for `Guros`
+Decide we want to work on scrying for `Gurrus`
 need Bard 7, Cleric 8, Sorcerer 8
 know there are some higher level sorcerers (maybe `Vilneas`)
 maybe `Zodan` who helped them create a spell